5dlabs/agent-docs/docs/.taskmaster/docs/task-9/prompt.md

 # Autonomous Agent Prompt: Config-Driven Documentation Query Tools (Dynamic Registration)

 ## Mission

 Implement dynamic tool registration from a JSON config.
 Each configured tool maps to a `docType` and shares one unified query method.
-Keep Rust docs tools hardcoded; all other categories (e.g., birdeye, solana, cilium) are defined in config.
+Keep Rust docs tools hardcoded; all other categories (e.g., API, solana, cilium) are defined in config.

 ## Primary Objectives

 1. **Config Loader**: Read and validate JSON config (tools: name, docType, title, description, enabled)
 2. **Dynamic Registration**: Create tools at startup for each enabled config entry
 3. **Unified Query**: Route all tool calls to a shared handler filtering by `docType`